 As with most everything, who pays for college, how much they pay and the general paying-for-college plan, varies family to family and household to household.
-Though there is no right answer how you and your family should break down and divide the cost of school, we aim to present data here that gives you an idea of trends happening across the United States.
+Though there is no right answer for how you and your family should break down and divide the cost of school, we aim to present data here that gives you an idea of trends happening across the United States.

 Perhaps this will better help you and your family navigate a plan for affording college.

-How Americans paid for college in 2018
+How Americans Paid for College in 2018

-Sallie Mae, a student loan provider, partnered with Ipsos, amarket research company, to conduct a study to better understand how Americans pay for college.
+Sallie Mae, a student loan provider, partnered with Ipsos, a market research company, to conduct a study to better understand how Americans pay for college.
 How America Pays for College 2018 explores the answers of 790 undergraduate students enrolled in the 2017-18 academic year and 799 of their parents to understand how Americans pay for school.

-Who pays for college?
+Who Pays for College?

 Sallie Mae found that, not unexpectedly, families use a variety of financial sources to pay for college.
 The combined income and savings of parents and students makes up for nearly half (47%) of the funds families use to cover the entire cost of school.

 On average, parents contribute almost three-quarters of those funds (34% of the total cost of college), while 13% of the total cost of college is the student’s responsibility.
 Parental income is the predominant source of money set aside for college, used to pay for more than half of a student’s attendance cost.
 Parents’ savings only account for two-fifths of coverage.
 Therefore, parent income at the time of enrollment has a huge effect on the ability to pay for a child’s college education.